Data Scientist Resume: Complete Guide with Examples 2026

 6. Education and Certifications

-The standard educational background for a data scientist is a master's degree in data science, applied mathematics, statistics, or computer science.
-If your degree is less directly related to data, recognised certifications help bridge the gap:
+A common educational background for a data scientist is a master's degree or equivalent in data science, applied mathematics, statistics, computer science, or engineering.
+If your degree is less directly related to data, recognised certifications can help support your profile:

 - Google Professional Data Engineer